qiime2/paper2/sphinx_docs/index.rst

 The ANCOM test has identified 1 feature that differ significantly by birth mode.
-To identify which taxa this feature corresponds to, we can load our ``bespoke-taxonomy.qzv`` artifact made in step 4 of the **Taxononomic classification** section and look up the feature id in the search-bar at the top.
+To identify which taxa this feature corresponds to, we can load our ``bespoke-taxonomy.qzv`` artifact made in step 4 of the **Taxononomic classification** section and look up the feature ID in the search-bar at the top.

 This identified feature and its corresponding taxonomic assignment are as follows: